-n the day before he left Camp Fortunate for the last time, Lewis described, with typical attention to detail, the "usual caparison1 of the Shoshone Horse"—halter and saddle.
+n the day before he left Camp Fortunate for the last time, Lewis described, with typical attention to detail, the "usual caparison1 of the Shoshone Horse"—halter, saddle, and all other trappings.
 He had not only made some thorough and methodical observations, but also had discussed and clarified related matters with the Shoshones.

 A halter . . .